 If you're interested in the latest innovations in robot vacuum tech, we highly recommend reading our interview with iRobot CEO Colin Angle about the future of robo-cleaning.

-The vacuum cleaners we've collected here will leave your floors and carpets looking clean and dazzling, and will take some of the stress out of the chore of cleaning for you.
+We've been on a hunt to find the best of the best vacuum cleaners available right now.
+The cleaners we've found will leave your carpets looking clean, your floors looking dazzling and will hopefully take some of the stress out of the chore of cleaning your home.
 What's more, you might not have to spend as much as you think.

-We've put in the dust-busting hours to rate and review the vacuum cleaners listed below, so you know which is the best model of 2018.
-Of course, the less time you spend cleaning, the more time you can spend doing something actually of interest.
+We've put in a considerable amount of dust-busting hours to rate and review the vacuum cleaners listed below, so you know which is the best model to buy in 2019.

-The good news is that the best vacuum cleaners at the top of the tree are getting smarter, lighter, and simpler to use with each passing year, so the best cleaners of 2018 really do impress.
-We can tell you first-hand that these vacuums suck, and we mean that in a good way.
+The good news is that the best vacuum cleaners at the top of the tree are getting smarter, they're lighter, and they're also simpler to use with each passing year.
+What that means is that the best of the best cleaners of 2019 that we've collected together below really do impress.
+We can tell you first-hand that these vacuums suck - and we mean that in the best possible way.

-As you work your way through our list, you'll note many of the leading vacuum cleaners now feature a cordless design, doing away with the massive cord that was always a tripping hazard anyway.
-After the success of the Cyclone V10 (included below), Dyson have even stopped making corded vacuums altogether.
+You might notice that a lot of the leading vacuum cleaners in our list feature a cordless design, waving goodbye to the massive cord that was always a tripping hazard anyway.
+After the success of the Cyclone V10 (included below), Dyson has even stopped making corded vacuums altogether.

-What's more, some of the top vacuum cleaners now have brains of their own: choose a robot vacuum cleaner and you don't have to lift a finger to take care of the vacuuming... you don't even have to be at home to set them off.
+As well as new, cordless models, some of the top vacuum cleaners now have brains of their own: choose a robot vacuum cleaner and you don't have to lift a finger to take care of the vacuuming.
+You don't even have to be at home to set them off.